AgnosPCB/documentation/docs/maintenance/UV_kit_install.md

 ![Cable guides](../assets/v7/UV_install/cable_holder.png)

-## Conecting UV leds to DC converter
+## Connecting UV leds to DC converter

 With the UV LEDs already installed, connect the "Y" power cable to the bottom of the stepdown DC converter (black and yellow wires) and continue connecting each LED to its corresponding pin.
 Note that one of the wires is shorter than the other.